OctopusDeploy/blog/blog/2020-10/shaping-config-as-code/index.md

 ### Configuration languages.
 Everyone hates them.

 An obvious question was _which configuration language will we use_?
+YAML, JSON, XML?
 Over the past few years we have asked many people for their opinion.
 Our conclusion is that everyone hates all of them.
 It felt like asking _which cleaning product would you prefer to drink_?
 Perhaps this is because the trade-offs each makes are so apparent?

 We accepted that we were never going to make everyone happy, whichever we chose.